contrapunctus-1/TheatreScript/README.md

 ## Notes
 * Line breaks preserved (like Fountain, unlike Markdown)
 * Soft-wrapping recommended.
-* Parenthesis for stage directions may conflict with writers wishing to use parenthesis in dialogues...if it becomes a real problem, square brackets may be a viable alternative.
+* Parenthesis for stage directions may conflict with writers wishing to use parenthesis in dialogues...if it becomes a dealbreaker, square brackets may be a viable alternative.

 ## TODO
 1. "As-is printing" vs soft-wrapping vs preserving newlines